BayraktarLab/feature_reg/README.md

 # Feature based image registrator

-The programs uses `FAST` feature finder and `DAISY` feature descriptor for registration.
+The image registrator uses `FAST` feature finder and `DAISY` feature descriptor for registration.
 It can align images of different size by padding them with 0 values.
 The image registrator can work with multichannel grayscale TIFFs and TIFFs with multiple z-planes.
-Images must have OME-TIFF XML in their description.
+Images **MUST** have OME-TIFF XML in their description.

 ## Command line arguments